isb-cgc/examples-R/inst/doc/ExpressionandProteinCorrelation.md

 ### Retrieve Protein Data

-Then we retrieve the protein data for a particular gene.
+Next, we retrieve the protein data for a specific (gene,protein) pair, and again only for samples in our cohort.

 ```r